 Thank you for visiting the K2AK Amateur Radio QRZ Webpage.
 This page contains information pertaining to the operation of Amateur Radio Station K2AK.
 My name is Jeffrey Thomas (Jeff) and I have been an Amateur Radio Operator since June 1976.
 I was first licensed as a Novice class operator in the state of New Jersey with call sign WA2QZA.

 I upgraded my license to Advanced Class in August of 1976, and was issued the call sign N2AEW which I held until February 1999 when I requested and was issued the vanity call of W2JRT.
 In March of 2007, I changed vanity call signs to K7WIN.
 After upgrading to Amateur Extra Class, I upgraded to the 1X2 call sign of K2AK which is in 2-Land where I was first licensed.

 From November 1983 to January 1985, I operated HL9JT from a mountaintop in Suwon, South Korea and completed over 15000 contacts with stations from around the world.

 Over the years, I have received many awards and certificates for Amateur Radio operating achievements.
-Included in his achievements are DXCC, WAS, WAS-Digital, WAS-CW, WAS-Phone,WAS-JT65, WAS-Triple Play, WAS-OSCAR, WAC, VUCC, and many others.
+Achievements included are DXCC, WAS (over 30 different variants of WAS), WAS-Triple Play, WAS-OSCAR, WAC, VUCC, and many others.
 I have completed over 4000 satellite contacts in just a couple years.